 News Brooklyn BP Eric Adams joins students, parents for gun control discussion “The ideas that come from these students are real, and they are committed to ending this violence,” said Borough President Eric Adams.
 Brooklyn Borough President Eric Adams, center, is joined by Brooklyn students at a meeting on gun control reform on Thursday, Feb.
 22, 2018.
 Photo Credit: Ivan Pereira By Ivan Pereira email@example.com @IvanPer4 Updated February 22, 2018 4:21 PM Print Share fbShare Tweet Email Brooklyn students, teachers, parents and community groups joined Borough President Eric Adams Thursday morning for a discussion on how to keep schools and communities safe in light of the Parkland, Florida, shooting.
 Adams said now is the time to devise solutions for protecting students.
 “We can’t benchmark our lives and have anniversaries around school shootings,” he said.
 The meeting at Brooklyn Borough Hall covered a variety of topics surrounding schools and safety.
 Several parents and students said more needed to be done to confront the prevalence of violent games and movies geared toward youth.
 Nadia Nicholson, 15, of Prospect Heights, however, argued that those games, films and TV shows are only a small factor.
 “It’s all on the parents and how they raise their kids,” she said.
 “If you grow up in a good home, it doesn’t matter if you play violent games.”
 Oma Holloway, a community activist for the Bridge Street Development Corporation, said even though city schools work hard to keep students safe, she is still worried about worst-case scenarios.
 “I get to my daughter’s school and get panicky.
 They don’t have metal detectors,” Holloway said.
 Attendees also said bullying in classrooms needs to be examined further after being cited as a factor in several violent instances.
 Adams agreed, and said the city should create new practices for helping ostracized students.
 “The DOE focuses on academics, but we have to focus on the full development,” he said.
 In the meantime, Adams urged parents and students to continue their activism and hold their elected officials accountable.
 He said his office will organize buses to shuttle people to Washington, D.C., for the March 24 rally for gun control.
 He also said he is considering organizing a similar, local rally that day in Prospect Park.
 “The ideas that come from these students are real, and they are committed to ending this violence,” he said.
 By Ivan Pereira firstname.lastname@example.org @IvanPer4 Ivan has been a staff reporter with amNewYork since May 2012 and covers breaking news, politics and enterprise stories.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.